Balancing events, not patients, maximizes power of the logrank test: and other insights on unequal randomization in survival trials: Case studies

 Randomizing patients 2:1 (Alt 4-6), on the other hand, requires nine additional events to maintain 80\% power.
 It may also increase trial duration by 4.9 months (22.6\%) from 21.7 to 26.6 months (Alt 4).
 This delay can be avoided if sample size is increased by 24 (12.9\%) from 186 to 210 patients (Alt 6).
 However, if sample size is not increased, then the trial will experience a delayed readout no matter how fast enrollment is; even when enrollment is instantaneous, the trial is expected to take 22.2 months to complete (Alt 5).

 Note that event sizes in Table \ref{tab:checkmate} were determined empirically via simulations.
 Had Rubinstein's equation been used instead, similar event sizes would have been obtained (134 for 3:2, 141 for 2:1).
 However, had Schoenfeld's equation been used, notably larger event sizes would have been suggested to maintain 80\% power (138 for 3:2, 149 for 2:1), which in turn would have exaggerated operating characteristics of the alternative trial designs (i.e., longer trial duration, larger sample size or higher enrollment rates needed to avoid delay).
-These results support our recommendation at the end of Section \ref{sec:accuracy} to avoid using Schoenfeld's approximation and to instead use Rubinstein's approximation or empirical simulations when evaluating trial designs under unequal randomization.